Key Drivers

 Key Financial Insights:

-ETR remains profitable with steady margins and operating cash flow, but heavy capex, negative free cash flow, elevated leverage, and a full valuation limit near-term upside.
+ETR remains a stable utility with solid margins and operating cash flow, but high leverage, sub-1.0x liquidity, persistent negative free cash flow, and a fairly full valuation limit upside.

 Price Behavior